JeyRunner/can-sot-protocol/README.md

 Clients offer an object tree, where each tree node represents a value that can be __read or written from a master__.
 Tree nodes have a datatype (which can be at max 8 bytes long).
-Below you can see an example of a simple object tree:
+Below you can see an example of a simple object tree structure:

 ```yaml
 - settings: